 What kind of roads are there in the Yucatan Peninsula?

-In India there is Yucatan Peninsula There are two types of roads, of quota and the roads libres.
+At the Yucatan Peninsula There are two types of roads, of quota and the roads free.

-- ROADS OF FEE (with tolls): there are two payment roads in the Peninsula, the one that connects Merida with Cancun and the other Campeche with Champoton.
-The latter is a stretch of 40 km and costs around the 60 pesos.
+- ROADS OF FEE (with tolls): there are two payment roads in the Peninsula, the one that connects Mérida with Cancún and the other Campeche with Champoton.
+The latter is a section of 40 km and costs around 60 pesos.

 - FREE ROADS they are the rest, without any payment.
-All the roads that connect the main towns such as Cancun, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Chetumal, Escárcega, Campeche, Mérida, Progreso, Peto, Ticul, Tizimín ....
-They are good roads and are well marked.
-The back roads is where you can find some section with holes and less signs of help on the road.
+All the roads that connect the main towns such as Cancun, Playa del Carmen, Tulum, Felipe Carrillo Puerto, Chetumal, Escárcega, Campeche, Mérida, Progreso, Peto, Ticul, Tizimín….
+They are good roads and well signposted.
+The back roads is where you can find some section with holes and less help signs on the road.
 They are not an impediment to travel by car.